Phase 1 Clinical Trial & Early Phase Clinical Research

 What is a Phase 1 Clinical Trial?

 What is a phase 1 clinical trial?
 The first clinical studies in humans are often referred to as Phase 1 clinical studies or Early Phase Studies.
 They are typically conducted during the early drug development phase, however, clinical pharmacology studies (e.g. drug-drug interaction, thorough QT studies, renal insufficiency, hepatic insufficiency and human abuse potential studies) may be conducted later in the drug development process while the Phase 2 and Phase 3 studies are being conducted.
-The focus of Phase 1 studies is on safety, pharmacokinetics and may also be on the pharmacology of the drug, but the efficacy is not directly being assessed.
+The focus of Phase 1 clinical trials is on safety, pharmacokinetics and may also be on the pharmacology of the drug, but the efficacy is not directly being assessed.

 What Happens During a Phase 1 Clinical Trial?

 During Phase 1 clinical studies, the drug is administered to subjects.
 This may be done as a single dose or in multiple doses over a period of days.
 The volunteers are repeatedly assessed for safety (adverse events, laboratory values, vital signs, ECG’s) and blood concentrations over time (pharmacokinetics).
 Generally, the efficacy of the drug is not directly assessed even if the drug is given to patients.
 Biomarkers or pharmacologic effects may be assessed.
-Most of the time, volunteers in Phase 1 studies stay several nights in a clinical pharmacology unit so that the volunteers can be closely monitored.
+Most of the time, volunteers in Phase 1 clinical trials stay several nights in a clinical pharmacology unit so that the volunteers can be closely monitored.

 Who Regulates Phase 1 Clinical Trials?

-Phase 1 studies are regulated by the same authorities that regulate Phase 2 and 3 studies.
+Phase 1 clinical trials are regulated by the same authorities that regulate Phase 2 and 3 studies.
 The studies should be submitted to the authority in the country that the study is being conducted in, but may also be submitted to the country that the sponsor intends to file the submission with.
 For example, a Phase 1 study to be conducted in Canada needs to be submitted to Health Canada with a Clinical Trial Application (CTA).
 The sponsor may elect to also submit the Phase 1 protocol under an IND to the FDA in the United States.
 Note, however, it is sufficient to submit the protocol to the country that the study is being conducted.

 In the case of the FDA, the sponsor may elect to have their pre-IND meeting or file the IND until after the Phase 1 study data is available.
 This has the advantage of shifting the discussion with the FDA from what will the Phase 1 study look like, what is the safe starting dose and what safety monitoring is appropriate to what the Phase 2 program should look like.